-OPENING COMMITTEE
+OPENING COMMITTEE:

 Opening committee refers to a series of elements in procedure to officially begin debate.
-During this time, you are informed of announcements and roll call is taken.
+During this time, delegates are informed of announcements and roll call is taken.
+The following six steps are done by the HC at the start of the first committee session, based on the following acronym: